Exceptional 11-Hour Combo Tour of Meradalir Active Volcano Hike & Northern Lights from Reykjavik

 Description

-Witness two of the most spectacular nature shows in Iceland when you book this combo tour of northern lights hunting and hiking to the active Fagradalsfjall volcano in Meradalir valley.
-Travelers who don't wanna miss the rare opportunity to see an erupting volcano up close should look no further than here.
+Witness two of the most spectacular nature shows in Iceland when you book this combo tour of northern lights hunting and hiking to the Fagradalsfjall volcano in Meradalir valley.
+Travelers who don't wanna miss the rare opportunity to see the aftermath of a recent volcanic eruption up close should look no further than here.

 The small-group tour starts in Iceland's capital, Reykjavik, where you will meet your experienced guide as you get picked up from your hotel.
 Aboard a comfortable small bus with Wi-Fi, you will journey for 39 miles (63 kilometers) to reach the first destination of your adventure.